 Every parish and school is required to have a Site Administrator, an on-site employee designated by a pastor or principal at their parish or school, whose qualifications and duties include, but are not limited to, the management of compliance data for their site’s employees and volunteers.
 Site Administrator Training provides administrators with an understanding of the responsibilities and expectations to ensure and verify every employee and volunteer has complied with Safe Environment requirements.

 Each parish and school should have a trained, certified VIRTUS Facilitator.
 Employees/volunteers interested in being certified to train are required to participate in this two-day training hosted by the Office for the Protection of Children and Youth (OPCY).
-For pertinent information and to obtain the required application form, contact Maricela Gonzalez at 312.534.5388 or email@example.com.
+For pertinent information and to obtain the required application form, contact Maricela Gonzalez at 312.534.5388 or [email protected].

-- Applicants must be in compliance with the Safe Environment requirements prior to taking the training.
+It is recommended that each school and/or parish have a certified facilitator to train their employees and volunteers.
+Applicants must be pre-approved by the pastor/principal to attend the training.
+Applicants must be in compliance with the Safe Environment requirements prior to taking the training.